gamevault-org/gamevault-frontend/README.md

-# proyecto-final-henry
+# proyecto-final-henry 👷‍♂️👨‍💻🥇
-Repo para el código del proyecto final de Henry (Temporal)
+Repo for final project code from Soy Henry bootcamp (Temporal ⌚⏳)

-## Description
+## Description 🤓
 Here, I included the code I created during the final project of the Soy Henry bootcamp.